What are 5 gold stocks and ETFs to watch?

 Are gold stocks a good investment?

-Despite this, a lot of people view gold stocks as a great alternative to investing in the precious metal itself.
-The share prices of gold mining and production companies don’t necessarily respond as quickly to changes to the value of gold, which means they can be a good way to hedge exposure to gold prices.
-There are even those who believe that gold stocks have the potential to outperform gold itself.
+As an alternative to investing in gold itself, gold stocks are a popular choice for many investors.
+The share prices of gold mining and production companies don’t necessarily respond as quickly to changes to the value of gold as the commodity price itself, meaning they can be a good way to hedge exposure to gold prices.
+In certain environments, some traders even believe that gold stocks have the potential to outperform the precious metal itself.

 Instead of investing, you could trade gold stocks.
-You’d be speculating on the underlying price of the company’s shares, rather than taking ownership of the stocks themselves.
+You’d be speculating on the underlying price of the gold mining company’s shares, without taking ownership of the stocks themselves.

-Alternatively, if you don’t feel ready to start trading in any form, you can continue to learn more with IG Academy’s range of online courses.
+If you don’t feel ready to start trading just yet, you can open a demo account.
+This enables you to build your confidence in a risk-free environment by trading with virtual funds as practice.
+You can also continue to learn more with IG Academy’s range of online courses.